MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/view-multicloud-inventory.md

 Resources that are discovered in AWS and projected in Azure are placed in Azure regions, using a [standard mapping scheme](resource-representation.md#region-mapping).

 > [!NOTE]
-> If you have EC2 instances that have already been **[connected to Azure Arc](/azure/azure-arc/servers/deployment-options),** the connector will create the EC2 Inventory resource as child resource of the Microsoft.HybridCompute/machines if the **[pre-requisites](multicloud-connector/connect-to-aws#azure-prerequisites)** have been met in the subscription where the Arc machine resides.
+> If you have EC2 instances that have already been [connected to Azure Arc](/azure/azure-arc/servers/deployment-options), the connector will create the EC2 Inventory resource as child resource of the Microsoft.HybridCompute/machines if the [prerequisites](connect-to-aws.md#azure-prerequisites) have been met in the subscription where the Arc machine resides.
 Otherwise, the Inventory resource will not be created.

 ## Permission options